YottaDB/YDBDoc/ProgGuide/commands.rst

 ELSE is analogous to IF '$TEST, except the latter statement switches $TEST to its complement and ELSE never alters $TEST.

 .. note::
    Use ELSE with care.
 Because YottaDB stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
-For information about $TEST, refer to `“$Test” <./isv.html#test>`_.
+For information about $TEST, refer to :ref:`test-isv`.

 +++++++++++++++++
 Examples of ELSE